10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 3. Interview is subjective.
 Without agreed process, given freedom, individual can get as creative as he/she/? can get, on assumption that interviewers are talented people, which is true in tech industry.
 Creative is good thing, but that good in judging people in hiring.

 4. It cause people lost faith in company's engineering brand.
 Good expect company to only hiring good people, period.

+The list can go on and on.
+Having the preset bar consistently met ensures general fairness in hiring.

+### statistically beneficial

+The process consistently brings onboard good engineers to do the job - It is statistically true.

+The process is not perfect.
+Using standardized whiteboarding has been long criticized for not being useful in accessing one's real engineering ability.
+One example, a famout open source package manager author once interviewed with Google, and got rejected since he could not revert a binary tree (binary search tree ? - I don't quite recall the specifics) on whiteboard.
+While his open source package manager is widely used by Googlers.
+People argue that it is such an irony that the guy's past history of great work on the project was no proof to his engineering ability, and ignored by Google, and his failure of doing a simple whiteboard coding disqualified his candidacy with Google.

+The process does not promise to bring onboard all good engineers.
+There likely always be excellent outliers that does not fit in this model and got rejected as a result.

+It is arguably not a perfect process holistically, but it is arguably a good process for the company.

+Statistically, it works.

 ## outcome